ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 Massive thanks to Motion for agreeing to this interview, and of course to you all who support our series!
 Hope you enjoyed!

-Like usually, we will have a new interview come out in the next two weeks, so make sure to keep an eye on the news feed!
+As usual, we will have a new interview come out in the next two weeks, so make sure to keep an eye on the news feed!
 You may also follow [@The_Followpoint on Twitter](https://twitter.com/The_Followpoint) to see more updates and question submissions for future interviews.

 See you next time! <3